manovHacksaw/Goal-Zilla/README.md

 5. **Open in Browser**:
    Navigate to `http://localhost:3000` to explore GoalZilla.
 6. **Deploy**: Follow the deployment instructions in the repository to go live.
-7. **Smart Contract on EDU Chain Testnet**: [View ](https://edu-chain-testnet.blockscout.com/address/0xb5513e201516ab33ed52c918501980ab875b63d4)
+7. **Smart Contract on BNB Chain Testnet**: [View ](https://BNB-chain-testnet.blockscout.com/address/0xb5513e201516ab33ed52c918501980ab875b63d4)

 ---

 ## 🌟 Join the GoalZilla Movement

-Let’s shape the future of crowdfunding with **EDU Chain**!
+Let’s shape the future of crowdfunding with **BNB Chain**!
 Whether you’re a creator with a vision or a donor looking to make an impact, GoalZilla provides the tools to make it happen. 🐲💫